Thinking of trying iCloud Music Library out? Read this article first!

 Overall, iCloud Music Library is a great thing – it allows you to synchronize and access your music on more than ten devices.
 If you are using Apple Music, you can simply add tracks and playlists you liked to your library and download them for offline listening.
 But you need to know that if you have a lot of files which you are afraid might be messed up, or you do not really want to download Apple Music tracks for offline listening – maybe it is not the best option for you.

-LOOP Cloud Storage as the best iCloud alternative for your Music
+VOX Music Cloud as the best iCloud alternative for your Music

 If your main goal is to synchronize your music across your Mac and iPhone and you would like to avoid using iCloud Music Library, here is the solution for you.

-LOOP is a cloud-based storage for music which is complementary to VOX Music Player.
+VOX Music Cloud is a part of VOX Premium features.
+It's a cloud-based storage for music which is complementary to VOX Premium acccout.
 Do not get scared of the fact that they are connected – VOX Music Player cares about the quality of a sound, can play both lossy and lossless formats and is available for free!
 As you can see, you do not lose anything if you download it.
-Once you sign in to VOX, you get three days to try LOOP out for free.
-If you decide that you would like to continue using it, you can simply subscribe for it.
-There are a couple of advantages of LOOP cloud-based storage:
+Once you sign up to VOX Premium, you get a tons of Premium features.
+There are a couple of advantages of VOX Music cloud-based storage:

 - Both lossy and lossless music can be stored.